What are the criteria for a product or brand being featured on the site?

 Why should I use expensive professional products?

 Even though this is a rhetorical question it can still be answered!
 It's a question of quality and investment.
 If you value your skin, hair and overall well-being then it would be wise to choose quality products over mass market products full of chemicals and very little real 'active' ingredients.
 Why would you NOT want the best for yourself?
 You are your greatest investment and looking after your skin, hair and body is as important as eating properly.
-Stop eating shit and stop sticking shit on your skin and hair.
+Stop eating crap and stop sticking crap on your skin and hair.
 Enough said.

 What if I need advice before purchasing?